jonathanlb/signed-s3-links/README.md

 ```

 The titles dictionary object will not be printed, nor will objects nested in keys beneath the key specified.

+The `ss3_dir` shortcode also takes the `region` optional parameter to override
+the global default.

 ## Testing